 The Faculty is proud to host four externally funded Fellowships and Chairs and have its researchers recognised by learned academics and other measures of peer esteem.

 We have placed a deliberate focus on building teams to escalate research intensity and build excellence and practical research outcomes.
 The research teams in the Faculty are clustered into Research Programs, Research Centres, Research Networks, and Research Groups.

-Our Research Programs are distinctive concentrations of excellence in five areas of established research strength: Endangered Languages, Research Training and Transformational Knowledge, Social Work, Teachers and Teaching, and The Centre for the HIstory of Violence.
-In addition, our Priority Research Centre in Physical Activity and Nutrition is a leading example of interdisciplinary collaboration with the Faculty of Health and Medicine.
+Our critical mass of research excellence centres around our PRC and three core centres: The Centre for 21st Century Humanities, Teachers and Teaching, and The Center for Social Research and Regional Futures.
+Our Priority Research Centre in Physical Activity and Nutrition is a leading example of interdisciplinary collaboration with the Faculty of Health and Medicine.

-We also feature our Research Networks, which are areas of emerging research strength, such as the Early Modern Women's Research Network, the Disability Research Network, The Torres Strait Islander Sacred Music Network, and the Early Childhood Research Network.
+We also feature our Research Networks, which are areas of emerging research strength, such as the Early Modern Women's Research Network, The Torres Strait Islander Sacred Music Network, and the Early Childhood Research Network.

 Our researchers are also linked into the University interdisciplinary research clusters.
 For example, both the 'Teachers and Teaching' and 'Research Training and Transformational Knowledge' Research Programs are key contributors to the University's Centre of Excellence for Equity in Higher Education.